learn-co-curriculum/dsc-multiple-linear-regression-statsmodels-lab-v2-5/README.md

 # Multiple Linear Regression in Statsmodels - Lab

 ## Introduction
-In this lab, you'll practice fitting a multiple linear regression model on our Boston Housing dataset!
+In this lab, you'll practice fitting a multiple linear regression model on the Boston Housing dataset!

 ## Objectives
 You will be able to:
+* Determine if it is necessary to perform normalization/standardization for a specific model or set of data
-* Run linear regression on Boston Housing dataset with all the predictors
+* Use standardization/normalization on features of a dataset
+* Identify if it is necessary to perform log transformations on a set of features
+* Perform log transformations on different features of a dataset
-* Interpret the parameters of the multiple linear regression model
+* Use statsmodels to fit a multiple linear regression model
+* Evaluate a linear regression model by using statistical performance metrics pertaining to overall model and specific parameters

 ## The Boston Housing Data

 We pre-processed the Boston Housing data again.
 This time, however, we did things slightly different:
 - We dropped `'ZN'` and `'NOX'` completely
 - We categorized `'RAD'` in 3 bins and `'TAX'` in 4 bins
-- We transformed `'RAD'` and `'TAX'` to dummy variables and dropped the first variable.
+- We transformed `'RAD'` and `'TAX'` to dummy variables and dropped the first variable to eliminate multicollinearity
-- We used min-max-scaling on `'B'`, `'CRIM'`, and `'DIS'` (and logtransformed all of them first, except `'B'`)
+- We used min-max-scaling on `'B'`, `'CRIM'`, and `'DIS'` (and log transformed all of them first, except `'B'`)
-- We used standardization on `'AGE'`, `'INDUS'`, `'LSTAT'`, and `'PTRATIO'` (and logtransformed all of them first, except for `'AGE'`)
+- We used standardization on `'AGE'`, `'INDUS'`, `'LSTAT'`, and `'PTRATIO'` (and log transformed all of them first, except for `'AGE'`)

 ```python